-Grade Placement: 10-12 THARTS 2 GPA Level: 2 Credit: 1 TEA code: 03250200 Prerequisite: Theatre Arts I
+Grade Placement: 10-12 THARTS 2

+Prerequisite: Theatre Arts I

 This course continues the study of theater established in Theatre Arts I. It is designed to further investigate the area of acting.
 Instructional units will include classical styles, children's theatre, play writing, stylized make-up and theatre awareness.